setghm/Lite-Serve/README.md

 # <img src="renderer/assets/icon.png" alt="" width="36pt"> Lite Serve

-Simple HTTP server with a GUI.
+Simple HTTP server with a GUI made with Electron JS.

 ## Run this application on your computer.